 I sometimes grab my phone or tablet to check something, and a few hours later, I’m still there – know the feeling?
-The online world seems to eat away at my time, but by switching off, I can claim it back.
+The online world eats away at my time, but by switching off, I can claim it back.
 I also find when I take time off, I’m less likely to continually check my technology on my return.
 Internet-free days serve as a reminder that the real world is worth my full attention.

 2. More connection

 Sometimes I need to disconnect so I can reconnect with the people and the world around me.
 The internet is a fantastic place to meet like-minded folk, but few things beat spending time with the people who make me happy.
 When I’m with my family or friends I put away my phone.
 Nothing in the digital world is more important than the person or people in front of me.

 3. More gratitude

 There are many benefits to being online, however, too much scrolling certainly has an impact on how I feel.
 When I edit out the noise and distraction, I’m able to fully relax and recharge.
 I also find that when I stop looking at the lives of others, I have more gratitude for my own life just the way it is.

 4. More creativity

 When I switch off, I notice an increase in creative ideas.
 The time and space seem to allow them to come to the surface.
 I love the phrase, ‘creation over consumption’ because I find my creativity flows more freely when I switch off and fully connect with the beautiful world around me.